stormqloud/kazoo-tgbbok/monster-ui.md

 # Monster-UI

+### tl;dr: Monster-UI is an awesome product.
+Until callflows editor is available, it's not production.
+Use Kazoo-UI.

 ## Monster-UI replaces Kazoo-UI
  * Monster-UI looks awesome
  * Monster-UI is a great product
  * It's different then Kazoo-UI and makes more assumptions.
   * "thats a good thing" TM

+## If you are new to Kazoo.
  * Kazoo-UI has more features and has a "lower level" interface.
  * Monster-UI is missing some critical apps/features in open source
   * callflows